leecher1337/mgoodies-skype/trunk/spellchecker/Docs/spellchecker_readme.txt

 The flags: new versions support showing flags to represent the dicts.
 This is done to have an visual way to represent the dict.
 To load the flags, the following steps are done:
 1. Try to load from file Icons\flags.dll - in this case an icon resource must exist with same name as language (for ex: pt_BR).
 If this is found, the icon is also added to IconLib to allow further customizing.
-2. Try to load from Icons\Flags\<lang>.ico - where <lang> is the language name (for ex: pt_BR).
-This path can be changed with foldes plugin.
-3. Load unknown flag.
+2. Load unknown flag.
 It can be customized thorught IconLib Currently there are 2 sets of flags, one from Angeli-Ka and one from the famfamfam.com site:
 - famfamfam's icons as .ico: http://pescuma.mirandaim.ru/miranda/flags-famfamfam.zip (note that there are a lot of files inside this zip with wrong names.
 It happens because I don't know which languages they represent - and if they represent a language or not.
 So, if you think some file name must change, please tell me)
 - famfamfam's icons as .dll: http://pescuma.mirandaim.ru/miranda/flags-dll-famfamfam.zip